 There is limited transport: quotes from 200 somoni to 600 Kyrgyz som for the ride from the border to Osh.
 Road on the Kyrgz side of the border is very good ashpalt all the way.
 Absolutely no need for 4wd.
 A few roadworks between Sary Tash and Osh is all.
 Scenery from Karamyk to Sary Tash was beautiful.

 Kulundu – Ovchi Kalacha: On the Khojand – Isfana road, this is a valid multilateral border crossing.
-Driving north out of Isfana (N.B. not Isfara), the first border crossing you encounter is actually bilateral only (was slightly confused), but keep going a few km and you will find the multilateral border, which is much busier.
+Driving north out of Isfana (N.B. not Isfara), the first border crossing you encounter is actually bilateral only, but keep going a few km and you will find the multilateral border, which is much busier.
+Reports collected here.

 Batken – Isfara: Easy crossing.
 A seat in a marshrutka from Khojand to Isfara takes 2 hours and costs 10 Tajik Som.
 A seat in a shared taxi from Isfara to Batken takes half an hour including border formalities and costs 10 Tajik Som.
 There are no marshrutkas or buses from Isfara to Batken.
 A seat in a shared taxi from Batken to Osh takes 5 hours and costs 1000 Kyrgyz Som (4 passengers).